 I know my spouse and I are going to disagree over the our property and money.
 How does the court divide things?

-Hawaii is an equitable division state.
+Hawaii is an equitable division state and uses the Partnership Model.
 Usually money that one person brings into the marriage is theirs to take out of the marriage (with exceptions, of course), as are gifts and inheritances.
 Appreciation in that property, though, may be subject to division between the spouses, and the percentage of given to the spouse may vary with the length of the marriage.
 Assets acquired during the marriage with earnings generally belong equally to each spouse, regardless of how much each did or did not contribute to the acquisition or upkeep of the assets.
 Retirement is divided according to a formula.
 Of course, it is not that simple, but that's the basic framework.

 How much will it cost?